Warren Buffett , his stock and shares , biography , Berkshire Hathaway Incorporated ,

 August 30, 1930: Warren Edward Buffett is born to his parents, Howard and Leila Buffett, in Nebraska.

-1938: At eight years old, Warren reads a book about stock and exchange
+1938: At 8, eight years old, Warren reads a book about stock and exchange

-1943: Warren declares to a friend of the family that he will be a millionaire by the time he turns thirty, or "[I'll] jump off the tallest building in Omaha."
+1943: Warren declares to a friend of the family that he will be a millionaire by the time he turns thirty, or "I´ll jump off the tallest building in Omaha."

-1947: Warren has earned over $5,000 delivering newspapers.
+1947: Warren has earned over USD 5,000 delivering newspapers.
 His father presses him to attend college, a suggestion Warren does not take well.
 Nevertheless, that year, he enrolls as a freshman at the Wharton School of Finance and Commerce in Pennsylvania.
+Buffett hates it, complaining he knows more than the teachers.

 1949: Classmates return to find that Warren is no longer enrolled at Wharton.
 He has transferred to the University of Nebraska.

 1949: Warren is enrolled in classes, but has already begun his life.
 He is offered a job at J.C.
-Penny's after college, but turns it down.
+Penny´s after college, but turns it down.
 He graduates from college in only three years by taking his last three credits over the summer.
+His savings have reached USD 9,800.

 1950: Buffett applies for admission to Harvard Business School and is turned down.
 He eventually enrolls at Columbia after learning that Ben Graham and David Dodd, two well-known security analysts, are professors.

 1951: Warren discovers Graham is on the Board of GEICO insurance.
 He takes a train to Washington, D.C., and knocks on the door of its headquarters until a janitor lets him in.
-After asking if anyone is working, he find a man on the sixth floor,
+After asking if anyone is working, he find a man on the sixth floor, who ends up being high up in the company.
+They talk for hours while Warren questions him on the business and insurance in general.
+(Buffett now owns GEICO entirely).

 1951: Buffett graduates and wants to go to work on Wall Street.
-Both his father [Howard] and mentor [Graham] urge him not to.
+Both his father Howard and mentor Graham urge him not to.
 Warren offers to work for Ben Graham for free... but Graham refuses.

 1951: Warren returns home and begins dating Susan Thompson.

 1951: Buffett purchases a Texaco station as a side investment.
-It doesn't work out as well as he hopes.
+It doesn´t work out as well as he hopes.
 Meanwhile, he is working as a stockbroker

 1951: Buffett takes a Dale Carnegie public speaking course.
 Using what he learnt, he began to teach a night class at the University of Nebraska, "Investment Principles".
-The students were twice his age [he was only 21 at the time].
+The students were twice his age (he was only 21 at the time).

-and would never again work for anyone else.
+1956: The Buffett family returns home to Omaha.
+On May 1, Warren created Buffett Associates, Ltd. Seven family members and friends put in a total of USD 105,000.
+Buffett himself invested only USD 100.
+He was now running his own partnership, and would never again work for anyone else.
 Over the course of the year, he opened two additional partnership, eventually bringing the number under his management to three.
 Years later, they would all be consolidated into one.

 1957: Buffett adds two more partnerships to his collection.
 He is now managing five investment partnerships from his home.

-1958: The third year of the partnership completed, Buffett doubles the partner's money.
+1958: The third year of the partnership completed, Buffett doubles the partner´s money.

-1959: Warren is introduced to Charlie Munger, who will eventually become the Vice Chairman of Berkshire Hathaway, and an integral part of the company's success.
+1959: Warren is introduced to Charlie Munger, who will eventually become the Vice Chairman of Berkshire Hathaway, and an integral part of the company´s success.
 The two get along immediately.

 1962: Buffett returns to New York with Susie for a few weeks to raise capital from his old acquaintances.
 During the trip, he picks up a few partners and several hundred thousand dollars.

-1962: The Buffett Partnership, which had begun with $105,000, was now worth $7.2 million.
-Warren and Susie personally own over $1 million of the assets.
-Buffett merges all of the partnerships into one entity known simply as Buffett Partnerships, Ltd.
+1962: The Buffett Partnership, which had begun with USD 105,000, was now worth USD 7.2 million.
+Warren and Susie personally own over USD 1 million of the assets.
+Buffett merges all of the partnerships into one entity known simply as Buffett Partnerships, Ltd. The operations are moved to Kiewit plaza, a functional but less-than-grand office, where they remain to this day.
+The minimum investment is raised from USD 25,000 to USD 100,000.

 1962: Buffett consults Munger on Dempster, the windmill manufacturing company.
 Munger recommends Harry Bottle to Warren; a move that would turn out to be very profitable.
 Bottle cut costs, laid off workers, and caused the company to generate cash.